JupiterMetaLabs/ImmuDB-Tests/GITHUB_ISSUE.md

 - We're building a blockchain transaction history database
 - Need to support high-frequency queries by transaction hash, address, and block number
 - Indexes are critical for our use case
-- Current performance (130-165ms) is acceptable, but we expected <50ms with indexes
+- Current performance varies by dataset size (130-500ms+ for binary, 600-1000ms+ for Docker), but we expected <50ms with indexes regardless of size

 ## Related Documentation